Public Disclosure Requests

 - Protect public records from damage or disorganization.

 - Administer requests consistent with KCHA’s public disclosure request policy.

-View KCHA's full public records disclosure policy (PDF, 375 KB).
+View KCHA's full public records disclosure policy (PDF).